DavidRaffeil/DeFiPilot/README.md

 ---

+## Overview (EN)

+### DeFiPilot

+DeFiPilot is a personal crypto bot that scans yield farming opportunities across multiple DEXes and automatically selects the best pools based on a profitability score.

+It can run in **simulation** or **real mode**, adapts to different risk profiles, and will soon include a **graphical interface** and a command center called **ControlPilot**.

+---

+### Key Features

+- Automatic analysis of liquidity pools across multiple DEXes
+- Profitability scoring system
+- Configurable auto-compounding
+- Multi-wallet management
+- Temporary pool blacklist
+- Graphical interface (coming soon)
+- Simulation mode

+---

+### Tech Stack

+- Python 3
+- Web3.py
+- DeFi APIs
+- Tkinter (GUI coming soon)
+- Orange Pi 5 Pro (planned execution target)

+---

-## About the Developer (EN)
+### About the Developer

 This project is developed by a self-taught individual with no formal training or professional experience in programming or decentralized finance (DeFi).

-The idea is simple: learn by building.
-With the help of ChatGPT (an AI developed by OpenAI), I design, code, and improve this bot step by step during my free time.
+The goal is to learn by building.
+With the help of ChatGPT (an AI developed by OpenAI), I design, code, and improve this bot step by step in my free time.

 DeFiPilot is a personal project born from curiosity, perseverance, and a desire to automate simple strategies on the blockchain.